The Rest of Geophysics

-The classic non-seismic methods are gravity, magnetics, and resistivity methods; of these gravity is perhaps the most exciting these days, for hydrocarbon exploration and exploitation, because of the development of new instrumentation, the new access to instrumentation developed by the military during the Cold War, and the possibility to conduct time-lapse surveys ("4D gravity").
+The classic non-seismic methods are gravity, magnetics, and resistivity methods; of these, gravity shows the most progress these days, for hydrocarbon exploration and exploitation, because of the development of new instrumentation, the new access to instrumentation developed by the military during the Cold War, and the possibility to conduct time-lapse surveys ("4D gravity").
 If you are interested to learn more about the application of these techniques to your problem, perhaps you should consult with Delta Geophysics

-However, the most exciting new non-seismic technology is Controlled-Source Electromagnetics (CSEM).
+However, the most exciting new non-seismic technology is Continuous-Source Electromagnetics ("CSEM").
 New developments have recently allowed the extension of classic borehole-based methods for Direct Hydrocarbon Detection (the original basis for the entire logging industry!) to application from the surface, to identify hydrocarbon reservoirs at depth.
 Of course, these methods lack the spatial resolution of seismic images, but they show the electrical resistivity (rather than the elastic impedance) at depth, which translates, in many geologic contexts, to hydrocarbon fluids at depth.
-Coupled with seismic imaging, these methods constitute a powerful new tool for reducing risk in drilling decisions.
+Coupled with seismic imaging, these methods, now well-established after some early stumbles, constitute a powerful new tool for reducing risk in drilling decisions.

 We have been leaders in establishing the second